chen0040/spring-security-csrf-unity-client-demo/README.md

 * username: demo
 * password: demo

-In the following instructions, http://localhost:8080/users/get-account is an url that requires authentication.
+In the following instructions,

+* http://localhost:8080/users/get-account is an GET url that requires authentication.
+* http://localhost:8080/users/get-account-by-username is an POST url that requires authentication

 ### Java Client